-STILL ACCEPTING APPLICATIONS FOR FALL 2014
+STILL ACCEPTING APPLICATIONS FOR THE FALL 2015 COHORT

 To qualify for regular admission into the Master of Arts counseling psychology program, an individual must meet all the general admission requirements as outlined in the graduate bulletin of the student’s year of entry.
 The applicant shall have: